 "I know who YOU are, Myrtle Myrts," the judge said sternly.

-Her name sounded so fake when he said it, and yet it was one of the few real things about her.
+Her name sounded so fake when he said it, she thought, and it was one of the few real things about her.
 Flapping his hardened square hand at her and sitting, he began pilfering in a drawer.
-His pallid face was brightened by a red rash above his forest of black brows.
+His pallid face was brightened by a derise rash above his forest of black brows.

-Myrtle felt both the boy and the girl tense.
-"Y'all don't pay him no mind," she whispered to the girl.
+Myrtle felt the boy and the girl tense.
+"Yall don't pay him no mind," she whispered to the girl, shaking her head.

 "Let's get started," the judge said.
 "Papers, please."

-Saying it to the boy, he glared at Myrtle as though he still did not believe that her name was real but was convinced that her breasts were false.
+Saying it to the boy, he glared at Myrtle as though he did not believe that her name was real but did believe that her breasts z were false.
 They were.

-The boy released the girl's hand and pulled the folded white sheet from his blue shirt pocket.
+The Boy released the girl's hand and pulled the folded white sheet from his blue shirt pocket.
+[He handed it to the judge.]

-The judge took the paper by one corner and flipped it open, spread it on the desk and scanned it, mumbling to himself.
+The judge took it by one corner and flipped it open, spread it on the desk and scanned it, mumbling to himself.

 Still pilfering in the drawer, he located his black-framed bifocals and positioned them on his nose, his ears, still reading.
 He grunted.

 The girl had grown pale, panting.
-Myrtle could smell the stench of ink and sweat and regret in the room.
+Myrtle could smell the stench of ink and sweat and regret in the room. surrounded by oblivious white walls.